george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 Working with the MicroPython filesystem and REPL
 ================================================

+**TL;DR** - my recommendation is to use `rshell` for working with the MicroPython filesystem and REPL.

 As seen in my [notes](getting-started.md) on setting up an ESP32 board with MicroPython, the filesystem of a newly setup board just contains a single file called `boot.py`.
-You generally leave this as it is and just upload the main script, called `main.py`, that you want the board to run (for more on this see the Adafruit [guide](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/boot-scripts) about the boot scripts).
+You generally leave this as it is and just upload the main script, called `main.py`, that you want the board to run.
+For more on boot scripts see this brief [guide](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/boot-scripts) from Adafruit.
 If you need any additional modules, beyond the default ones provided, you'll also need to upload these.

 A little surprisingly there's no clear winner when it comes to the most popular tool for transfering and managing files on MicroPython boards.
 There are four main contenders: